KendraPaquette/intro_to_regularization/README.md

 \* Ridge regression: variables with minor contribution have their coefficients close to zero.
 However, all the variables are incorporated in the model.
-This is useful when all variables need to be incorporated in the model according to domain knowledge. \* Lasso regression: the coefficients of some less contributive variables are forced to be exactly zero.
-Only the most significant variables are kept in the final model. \* Elasticnet regression: the combination of ridge and lasso regression.
-It shrinks some coefficients toward zero (like ridge regression) and set some coefficients to exactly zero (like lasso regression)
+This is useful when all variables need to be incorporated in the model according to domain knowledge.
+\* Lasso regression: the coefficients of some less contributive variables are forced to be exactly zero.
+Only the most significant variables are kept in the final model.
+\* Elasticnet regression: the combination of ridge and lasso regression.
+It shrinks some coefficients toward zero (like ridge regression) and set some coefficients to exactly zero (like lasso regression).

 List of Related Topics/Ideas
 ============================